Alexander14454/Cloud-Computing---Final-/README.md

 3. Enable hybrid Load balancing: Elastic Load Balancing allows you to split load balancing across AWS and on-premises resources by using the same load balancer for both.

 To be as cost effective as possible AWS has created CloudWatch, allowing you to monitor instances, websites and applications that run on the AWS Cloud.
-It gives you insite on how much of your infastructure is actually being used, how effectively your applications are running or if you should launch more EC2 instances to take on a greater work load.
+It gives you insite on how much of your infrastructure is actually being used, how effectively your applications are running or if you should launch more EC2 instances to take on a greater work load.
 Infact CloudWatch can be used to set alarms that trigger certain actions like senting you a notification or creating more instances using the Elastic Load Balancing system.